 The water droplets collect on the evaporator coils then drip into the condensate drain pan below.

-What Happens If You Don’t Change Air Filter in Your House?
+What Happens if You Don’t Change Air Filter in House

 Your air conditioner is calibrated to work under specific conditions.
 Your unit needs just the right amount of water to collect on the coils, just the right volume of air passing over the evaporator coils, and just the right air pressure to work properly.
 A dirty air conditioning filter allows less air to pass through the evaporator coils.